ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 After consensus finding, a final output gene set is produced in both `GFF3` and `genePred` format.
 The `genePred` annotations also have a additional `.gp_info` file that has the additional fields described below.

+The output will appear in `--output-dir/consensus`.

+##Plots

+A large range of plots are produced in `--output-dir/plots`.
+These include:

+1. `cgp_novel.pdf`: The first page shows the number of genes predicted to be novel.
+These transcripts will have the tag `gene_biotype` tag be `'unknown_likely_coding` as we as not having a `source_gene` tag.
+The second page shows the number of transcripts which had novel splices and were assigned as new isoforms.
+These will have the `transcript_biotype` tag be `unknown_likely_coding`.
+2. `completeness.pdf`: The number of genes/transcripts successfully mapped over.
+The top of the x axis is marked with a red line representing the amount of genes/transcripts the source annotation had.
+3. `consensus_splice_support.pdf`: A paired boxplot and violinplot showing the percent of splice junctions per transcript supported by RNA-seq in any of the genomes in the database.
+Single exon transcripts are ignored.
+4. `coverage.pdf`: A paired boxplot and violinplot that shows the overall transcript coverage in the *consensus* set.
+5. `identity.pdf`: A paired boxplot and violinplot that shows the overall transcript identity in the *consensus* set.
+6. `transmap_coverage.pdf`: A paired boxplot and violinplot that shows the overall transcript coverage in the filtered transMap output.
+7.  `transmap_ identity.pdf`: A paired boxplot and violinplot that shows the overall transcript identity in the filtered transMap output.
+8. `gene_failure.pdf`: The number of genes either missing or failed.
+Missing are genes which did not have any mappings after filtering.
+Failed are genes which had mappings but had no transcripts which passed filtering.
+One longest transcript was chosen for each of these, and they are tagged `failed_gene=True`.
+9. `transcript_failure.pdf`: The number of transcripts either missing or failed.
+Missing are transcripts which did not have any mappings after filtering.
+Failed are transcripts which had an identity below the established threshold for their biotype.
+These were discarded unless their gene had no better candidates.
+These have the tag `transcript_class=Failed`.
+10. `paralogy.pdf`: Stacked bar charts of the number of alignments a given source transcript had in each target.
+11. `split_genes.pdf`: The number of genes split if the `--resolve-split-genes` flag was set.
+The right plot shows the number of transcript alignments removed by resolution.
+12. `transcript_categories.pdf`: Transcripts are categorized either excellent, passing or failing.
+Excellent transcripts are those well supported by RNA-seq with high identity.
+For protein coding transcripts, they also must have no frame-shifting indels and valid CDS ends.
+Passing are transcripts less supported by RNA-seq with high identity.
+Failing transcripts have identity below the established threshold for their biotype.
+13. `transcript_modes.pdf`: The number of modes that supported a given transcript projection.
+Applies only to protein coding transcripts.
+Combinations below 1% of the total are grouped into other.
+Shows how many modes of analysis agree on a transcript, as well as the rate that augustusTMR rescues missing information.

 ###GFF3 tags:

 1. `source_transcript`: The name of the parent transcript, if it exists.